GaoangLiu/GaoangLiu.github.io/_drafts/rust_hashset.md

 ```

 ## Build HashMap from a vector
+There are differences between the following two ways of constructing `HashMap` from a `Vector`:

 ```rust
 use std::iter::FromIterator;
 let hs: HashSet<i32> = HashSet::from_iter(arr); // this will move ownership to hs, or